 Zapier enables you to link over 1500 programs to each other.
 Before creating a Zap with Flow, make sure you , and connect your Flow account.
 We also recommend reading Zapier’s , as it does a great job introducing you to the basic functions of their program.

-FYI: The Zapier integration is only available on Pro plan.
+FYI: The Zapier integration is only available on our Plus and Pro plans.
 To learn more about what each plan includes check out our help doc here.

 To get started, click the red “Make a Zap!” button in the top right of Zapier.
 This will take you to the Zap editor, where you will fill in the details of your Zap.